 Software is a new thing to us, humans.

 Behind every technology that changed the world, software was there in some way.
-Since its applications are so vast, let us define it in two major groups:

 We, programmers, have been taming and wrangling with increasing software complexity for decades now.
 We were able to achieve efficiency at it, but at the cost of pain from which we learned precious lessons, as with all processes of iterative evolution.